Mateo Joseph

-Mateo Joseph Fernández-Regatillo (born 19 October 2003) is a Spanish professional footballer who plays as a forward for club Mallorca, on loan from club Leeds United.
+Mateo Joseph Fernández-Regatillo (born 19 October 2003) is a Spanish professional footballer who plays as a forward for club Leeds United.

 Club career

 Early career

 Born in Santander, Joseph grew up in Escobedo de Camargo, and began playing for local side UM Escobedo.
 He joined the academy of Espanyol in 2017, after a prolific season at Racing Santander.

 Leeds United

 On 4 January 2022, he transferred to English club Leeds United on a three-year contract, where he was originally assigned to their U-23 side.
 He made his senior and professional debut for Leeds United as a starter in an EFL Cup tie away to Wolverhampton Wanderers on 9 November 2022.
 His Premier League debut came three days later, coming off the bench in an away defeat to Tottenham Hotspur.

 In January 2024 Joseph extended his contract with Leeds until the end of the 2027-28 season.
 On 28 February 2024, he scored his first two senior career goals in a 3–2 defeat away at Chelsea in the FA Cup fifth round.

 Joseph scored his first goal of the 2024–25 season in a 2–0 home league win over Hull when he met Manor Solomon's near post cross to open the scoring for The Whites.

 Joseph scored a senior career-high three goals with Leeds United during the 2024-25 season, which saw The Whites win the 2024-25 EFL Championship title, earning promotion back to the Premier League for the first time since 2023.

-On 9 August 2025 Joseph joined, RCD Mallorca on loan fro the 2025-26, season.
+On 9 August 2025, Joseph joined RCD Mallorca on loan for the 2025-26 season.